Free-coin/free-coin-wallet/README.md

 #### Generate packages

-To generate the binaries for Mist run:
+To generate the binaries for Free Coin Wallet run:

     $ gulp